leloulight/csci71-FinalProject/README.md

 * The system presents a (pre-created) list of typical categories from which I can make a selection and also allows me to enter my own categories.
 * The system stores the categories I select and create.
 * The system allows me to add list items into my created categories.
+* The system allows me to edit the categories I created.
-* The system allows me to delete categories I created and all tasks within that category.
+* The system allows me to delete the categories I created and all tasks within that category.

 ---
 ##### **Story Title: Mark items as done**